How the sales funnel works

 Key takeaways

-- Map your sales funnel into five distinct stages (awareness, interest, decision, action, retention) and create specific content and tactics for each stage to guide prospects through their buying journey systematically.
+- Map your sales funnel into five stages (awareness, interest, decision, action, retention) and create targeted content for each stage to guide prospects through their buying journey systematically.

-- Track conversion rates between each funnel stage to identify where prospects drop off most frequently, then focus your optimization efforts on those specific bottlenecks to improve overall performance.
+- Track stage-to-stage conversion rates, customer acquisition cost (CAC), and customer lifetime value (CLV) to identify where prospects drop off and focus your optimization efforts on those bottlenecks.

 What is a sales funnel?

 Sales funnels are also known as business growth funnels, conversion funnels, and purchase funnels.
 Each stage reflects increasing commitment.
-Understanding this process helps businesses nurture prospects more effectively and improve conversion rates.
+Understanding this process helps you nurture prospects more effectively and improve conversion rates.

 What are the sales funnel stages?